 What if the course doesn't suit me?

 Because we want you to be completely happy with your decision, we will let you test-drive and evaluate the Haumea Essential Ecoliteracy course for 14 days.
 Enroll today.

 If the course doesn’t suit, let us know before the 14 days are up and we'll return 100% of your money back—no questions asked (although because this is a unique course, we'd really love feedback).

 Is remote learning good value?

-Our Haumea Online course tuition fees are much lower than what you would have to pay a traditional educational institute—if you could find such courses elsewhere.
+Our Haumea ECOVERSITY course tuition fees are much lower than what you would have to pay at a traditional educational institute—if you could find such courses elsewhere.
 Our students have found this material to be both rare and valuable.

-As with any good educational experience, you will get tremendous benefit from our expertise.
+As with any good educational experience, you will get tremendous benefits from our expertise.

 You will find our courses an empowering investment in yourself and your creative work.

 I live in a different timezone - advice to join the weekly LIVE group meetings

 Check the time of the Live Group Meeting in your region– see worldtimebuddy.com.